wdpypere/documentation/docs/components/network::core-schema.md

         - Optional
         - Type: long
     - `/software/network/structure_interface/route`
+        - Description: Routes for this interface.
+      These values are used to generate the /etc/sysconfig/network-scripts/route[6]-<interface> files as used by ifup-routes when using ncm-network.
+      This allows for mixed IPv4 and IPv6 configuration
         - Optional
         - Type: structure_route
+    - `/software/network/structure_interface/rule`
+        - Description: Rules for this interface.
+      These values are used to generate the /etc/sysconfig/network-scripts/rule[6]-<interface> files as used by ifup-routes when using ncm-network.
+      This allows for mixed IPv4 and IPv6 configuration
+        - Optional
+        - Type: structure_rule
     - `/software/network/structure_interface/aliases`
+        - Description: Aliases for this interface.
+      These values are used to generate the /etc/sysconfig/network-scripts/ifcfg-<interface>:<key> files as used by ifup-aliases when using ncm-network.
         - Optional
         - Type: structure_interface_alias
     - `/software/network/structure_interface/set_hwaddr`
+        - Description: Explicitly set the MAC address.
+The MAC address is taken from /hardware/cards/nic/<interface>/hwaddr.
         - Optional
         - Type: boolean
     - `/software/network/structure_interface/bridge`